 Details with Side Effects

-- CAVERJECT IMPULSE (alprostadil dual chamber system for injection) is designed for one use only.
-Following a single use, the injection device and any remaining solution should be properly discarded.
+- CAVERJECT IMPULSE is designed for one use only.
+Following a single use, the injection delivery system and any remaining solution should be properly discarded.

-- The overall incidence of penile fi brosis, including Peyronie's disease,
+- The overall incidence of penile fibrosis, including

 Regular follow-up of patients, with careful examination of the penis, is strongly recommended to detect signs of penile fibrosis.
 Treatment with CAVERJECT should be discontinued in patients who develop penile angulation, cavernosal fibrosis, or Peyronie's disease.